 - Micro Biologist Degree and Medical certificate

-- Chemist Degree and medical Certificate
+- Chemist Degree and Medical Certificate

 - Medical certificate for your workers

-- Registration of Trademark: This is not required by law, it is a good idea to register the name of your business as a trademark.
+- Registration of Trademarks: This is not required by law, it is a good idea to register the name of your business as a trademark.
 If another business tries to use the same or similar name, you will have legal recourse to stop it.

 - GST Registration